 It may take some time to create a badass pitch, but once you have one, you can use it in so many situations: For your LinkedIn profile, on your social media, at job interviews, at networking events, and even during Moonshot Pirates Bootcamps.
 It shows character and strength to know yourself, your values, and your vision well, and it makes you and your projects much more persuasive.

-The work isn’t done once you have answered those questions, though, for you have to view your personal brand as a continuous project or an ongoing story.
+The work isn’t done once you have answered those questions.
+On the contrary, you should see your personal brand as a continuous project or an ongoing story.
 As you gain new experience, develop yourself, and meet new people, you might have to update your brand.
 That is normal and perfectly alright.
 You need to feel your brand in order to live in accordance with it.

 For further tips on personal branding and how to design a brand that will really get you the jobs, the social connections, and the experiences you wish for, watch Kyle’s webinar below.
 There he also runs you through the questions and shares his experience with how he has used his personal branding to reach his goals.